Financial year 2013-14 was yet another challenging year for the Indian

 measures must be taken to facilitate the completion of large

 infrastructure projects that have been stalled, while encouraging new

 In conclusion, I would like to sincerely thank our customers, the

-board, management, unions and most importantly, the dedicated employees
+Board, Management, Unions and most importantly, the dedicated employees

-for their consistent support and commitment to Siemens Ltd. during a
+for their consistent support and commitment to Siemens Ltd. during

-very challenging year.
+another challenging year.